Testing the Solvability of Systems of Linear Inequalities: Uniform asymptotic validity

-where \( Z \) denotes observed instrumental variables (with \( Z_i \) being a component of \( W_i \)).
-Here, the nuisance parameter \( \eta \) enters the moment inequality linearly with a coefficient matrix \( A(Z, \theta) \) that may depend on both \( \theta \) and \( Z \), and is thus deterministic once we condition on the instruments.
-As the inequality defining the null remains valid when it is multiplied through by a nonnegative function of the instrument, \cite{ARP} and \cite{CS} consider for their tests a set of inequalities that result when the function \( h(\cdot) \) and matrix $A$ are interacted with a nonnegative vector-valued function of the instruments, and then conduct inference conditional on the realized values of the instrument \( \{Z_1, \ldots, Z_N\} \).
-By working conditional on the realized value of the instruments, the implication of the null that \cite{ARP} and \cite{CS} eventually test are hypotheses that have the unconditional moment inequalities form described in equation~\eqref{eqnSSARP1}.

-As in Section~\ref{sectionSSAS}, suppose we have at our disposal estimators \( \hat{b} \) and \( \hat{D} \) of \( b \) and \( D \) (the matrix of asymptotic standard deviations), which satisfy Assumption~\ref{assSSAS1} and Assumption~\ref{assSSARP1} below.
-Assumption~\ref{assSSARP1} modifies Assumption~\ref{assSSAS2} to accommodate settings in which \( b = (b^k, b^u) \) may include a deterministic component \( b^k\), which associated diagonal entries in the asymptotic standard deviation matrix are equal to zero.
-The assumption in part requires that the diagonal entries of the asymptotic standard deviations matrix corresponding to the unknown component \( b^u \) of \( b \) are uniformly bounded away from zero and infinity.
+As in Section~\ref{subsectionKAM}, we assume that estimators $\hat{b}$ and $\hat{D}$ of $b$ and $D$ (the matrix of asymptotic standard deviations) are available and satisfy Assumptions~\ref{assAVKAM1} and~\ref{assAVKAM2} below.
+Assumption~\ref{assAVKAM1} requires that $\hat{b}$ is asymptotically Gaussian and converges weakly to its Gaussian limit uniformly over ${\cal Q}_0$.
+Assumption~\ref{assAVKAM2}, in part, requires that the diagonal entries of the asymptotic standard deviation matrix corresponding to the unknown component $b^u$ of $b$ are uniformly bounded away from zero and infinity.